 Throughout his NFL career, which was all in the AFC, Johnson hauled in 766 passes for 11,059 receiving yards and found the end zone 67 times.
 It might not be enough to get into the Pro Football Hall of Fame, but he was one of the most dynamic players and polarizing figures in the game.

-Johnson getting a tryout would be magical, and it needs to happen, whether he makes the 53-man roster or not.
+Johnson getting a tryout would have been magical, whether he made the 53-man roster or not.

 WR Chad Johnson Got An XFL Tryout